Ramification theory for varieties over a local field: Invariants of wild ramification

+We also assume that there exists a separated scheme $X$ of finite type over $S$ containing $U$ as the complement of a Cartier divisor and that $f\colon V\to U$ is extended to a morphism $\bar f \colon Y\to X$ over $S$ satisfying $\bar f^{-1}(U)=V$.
+Then, by Lemma \ref{lmEi}.2, the same $A$ satisfies the condition (B) in Proposition \ref{prprod}.
+Thus, by applying the map (\ref{eqprpr}), we obtain

 \begin{df} Let $Y$ be a regular flat separated scheme of finite type over $S$ and $V\subset Y$ be the complement of a divisor $E$ of $Y$ with simple normal crossings.
 Let $f\colon V\to U$ be a finite \'etale morphism of separated schemes of finite type over $S$.
-We assume that the wild ramification locus $\Sigma_{V/U}^{\cal E} Y$ (Definition {\rm \ref{dfSig}.1}) defined for the family ${\cal E} =(E_i)_{i\in I}$ of irreducible component of $E$ is supported on the closed fiber.